 Early Life

-Robert Hale Jr. was born in 1966 in Northampton, Massachusetts.
-His father was an entrepreneur, which inspired Hale to pursue a career in business.
-He attended Connecticut College, where he served as class president and earned a degree in history.
+Robert Hale Jr. was born in 1966 and grew up in Northampton, Massachusetts.
+His father was an entrepreneur in the clothing import business.
+Hale attended Connecticut College, where he served as class president and earned a degree in history.

 Rise to Success